KrishnaGaur12/Meridian/docs/01_EXECUTIVE_SUMMARY.md

 ### Jury Concerns (Likely)
 - How does it scale with thousands of disputes?
-- What happens when DeepSeek API fails?
+- What happens when Gemini API fails?
 - How does LLM evidence analysis accuracy compare to manual review?
-- Is there real Razorpay integration or just simulated data?
+- Is there real Meridian integration or just simulated data?
 - What's the fraud model performance on real data?

 ### Top Improvements Before Submission
 1. Optimize dispute query performance (add indexes, pagination)
-2. Add live Razorpay webhook integration
+2. Add live Meridian webhook integration
 3. Implement comprehensive retry/fallback strategies
 4. Add real-time ML model performance monitoring
 5. Complete frontend test coverage